exasol/exasol-driver-go/README.md

 #### With Exasol DSN

-You can also create a connection without the builder directly using a string:
+You can also create a connection replacing the builder with a simple string:

 ```go
 package main